ooofruitsnacks/FuzzyBuddyFarms/README.md

 # FuzzyBuddyFarms
 Become the ultimate bee farmer and save the world.
 A simple and fun single player video game about bee keeping.
+Go to the Wiki section for a full key bind map and Bug tracker/Bug Progression.